 8 Signs That You Need To Change Your Mattress

 While each mattress has a general lifespan, other factors can influence how often to change the mattress.
 Here are eight signs that yours may no longer be suitable.

 #1.
 If Over 8 Years Old

-If your mattress is over 8 years old, it’s due for replacement.
-At about this age it could have visible body impressions, worn-out elasticity of the ticking, or staining that won’t come out of the ticking with commercial cleaners — you’ll need a new one.
+If your mattress is over eight years old, it’s probably due for replacement.
+At about this age, it could have visible body impressions, worn-out elasticity of the ticking or staining that won’t come out of the ticking with commercial cleaners — you’ll need a new one.
 When a mattress is this old, it can no longer provide adequate support and comfort.

 #2.
 Noticeable Wear and Tear

 #3.
-Wake up Sore or With Aches and Pain
+You Wake Up Sore or with Aches and Pain

 If you wake up feeling sore and stiff, it could be because of your mattress.
-When a mattress is sagging or has lost its shape, it can create an indent that forms around the heavier parts of the body, such as the hips and shoulders.
+When a mattress is sagging or has lost its shape, it can create an indent that forms around the heavier parts of the body such as the hips and shoulders.
 It’s also possible for unevenness in the surface where one part of the body may sink deeper than another while sleeping on it.
 It is essential to replace your mattress if you suffer from regular aches and pains.
-FoamOrder’s customer service team can help you trouble-shoot existing mattress problems, and can also recommend new mattress type and firmness based on your specific body aches, be they neck, shoulder, hip, or lower back.
+FoamOrder.com’s customer service team can help you troubleshoot existing mattress problems and can also recommend a new mattress type and firmness based on your specific body aches, whether they be neck, shoulder, hip or lower back.

 #4.
 Allergy or Asthma Issues